Ethical Tea: From Organic Tea to Fairtrade

 Ethical and sustainable tea brands

-Many of the brands in the green section of our Ethical Tea Ratings Table sell both organic tea and Fairtrade tea, so there are many options available for you to try!
-Clipper scores well on our Ethical Tea Ratings Table, scoring well in our categories for the Environment, People and Animals.
+Many of the brands in the green section of our Ethical Tea comparison table sell both organic tea and Fairtrade tea, so there are many options available for you to try!
+Clipper performs strongly in our categories for Environment, People and Animals.
 Wunder Workshop also is rated very highly, and has been awarded Ethical Accreditation for its ethical values and sustainable production of its tea products.
+If you are also looking to make more ethical choices across your wider morning routine, see our Ethical Coffee comparison table and Ethical Breakfast Cereal comparison table for further guidance.
+Shared supply chain concerns — including Fairtrade sourcing and deforestation — are also explored in our Ethical Chocolate comparison table.

-See our Ethical Tea Ratings Table to compare brands
+See our Ethical Tea comparison table to compare brands

 The Good Shopping Guide has researched and ranked the biggest tea brands (and some smaller ones too!)
 Click on any of these brand names to find out more information about your favourite brew brand…